ATO Investment Strategy requirements

-Furthermore, from 1 July 2012 Trustees are required to “review regularly” their investment strategy.
+Furthermore, from 1 July 2012 it became a legislative requirement that Trustees “review regularly” their investment strategy.
 The ATO have stated these reviews “should occur on a regular basis and could be evidenced by documenting decisions made in the minutes of meetings held during the income year”.
 Although the regulations do not specify what constitutes “regular” anything less than an annual review would be unlikely to satisfy this requirement.

-In addition, for years commencing 1 July 2012 trustees will also be required to consider “whether the trustees of the fund should hold a contract of insurance that provides insurance cover for one or more members of the fund.”
+In addition, the 2012 legislaton also requires Trustees to consider “whether the trustees of the fund should hold a contract of insurance that provides insurance cover for one or more members of the fund.”
 This does not mean the fund has to have insurance in place for members but it does mean Trustees need to be able to demonstrate their consideration of the requirement for insurance.
 Whilst the legislation does not specify how this is done most commentators recommend including a comment in either the Investment Strategy or the fund’s annual minutes.

 SMSF Investment Strategies in practice